-The Middle East liaison officer provides a vital link between police and Middle Eastern communities by building an open means of communication and demonstrating that the Calgary Police Service serves all Calgarians.
+The Calgary Police Service Middle East community liaison officer works with people from over 60 countries with very diverse social, cultural and religious backgrounds.
+The liaison officer provides a vital link between police and Middle Eastern communities by building an open means of communication and demonstrating that the Calgary Police Service serves all Calgarians.
 The liaison officer also meets with various community agencies and representatives, immigrant serving agencies, as well as individual members of the community.
 In addition, they attend cultural events and celebrations.
 Several Middle Eastern religions and cultures follow the lunar calendar and therefore many celebrations do not occur at the same time every year, but rather move ahead each year.

 Involvement, includes, but is not limited to: